Supporting electrolyte

 A supporting electrolyte, in electrochemistry, according to an IUPAC definition, is an electrolyte containing chemical species that are not electroactive (within the range of potentials used) and which has an ionic strength and conductivity much larger than those due to the electroactive species added to the electrolyte.
-Supporting electrolyte is also sometimes referred to as inert electrolyte or inactive electrolyte.
+Supporting electrolyte is also sometimes referred to as background electrolyte, inert electrolyte, or inactive electrolyte.